Members of the Protestant Churches of Christ,

 Let no one deceive you by any means; for that day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition . . .
 (New King James Version).

 It is important to reiterate; the day of the Lord, which is the subject St. Paul was addressing, is not yet here, and we know that His coming is the subject because the context of the passage is clear: Now Concerning the coming of our Lord Jesus Christ (v.
 1).
-It is important because your group has a tendency to conflate different Bible passages within its apologetics materials—it insists that St. Paul’s “final” end-times falling away (apostasy), as illustrated within this passage, is also portrayed by St. Paul’s use of the words later times in 1 Timothy 4:1-3 (which I will address later) when he addresses the subject of heresy within his own time.
+It is important because your group has a tendency to conflate different Bible passages within its apologetics materials—it insists that St. Paul’s “final” end-times falling away (apostasy), as illustrated within this passage, is also portrayed by St. Paul’s use of the words later times in 1 Timothy 4:1-3 (which I will explain later) when he addresses the subject of heresy within his own time.
 In other words, your group presents St. Paul’s use of the words falling away and later times as referring to the same abominable creature and event: the Catholic Church and her supposed post-apostolic birth and continued existence.
 Your group’s conflation adds to its confusion, because St. Paul in this passage was speaking of the end-times (the day of the Lord), and not describing how false teachers have gone out into the world in the later times (within St. Paul’s own day).

 Let us be honest, and admit that St. Paul’s passage is confusing, and any person’s definitive interpretation should be scrutinized.
 But are some people’s interpretations more credible?
 Is your group’s interpretation more credible than the Catholic Church’s?
 I will illustrate how the primary passage that your group chooses to undermine the Catholic Church does not prove in any way that “apostasy”, as you understand it (complete or near-complete falling away), is prophesied and fulfilled by the Catholic Church’s presence; and that the most sober understanding of the passage actually adds credibility to the Catholic Church of Christ.

 St. Francis de Sales (1567-1622), a bishop and doctor of the Catholic Church, responded to Geneva’s Calvinists who too hoped that St. Paul was illustrating an apostate Catholic Church.
-At great risk (contrary to Protestant propaganda, Catholics were not safe from Reformation Protestants), he went to a Protestant stronghold and explained to 72,000 Calvinists, who then became Catholic, that the passage most reasonably refers to the three and one half years that Antichrist will reign, but even then, the Church will be fed and preserved.2 In fact, the best minds in Christian history have examined St. Paul’s words from his letter to the Thessalonians and have not conclusively formed an interpretation of the passage—thus is the nature of prophecy that has yet to unfold, and the Catholic Church of Christ does not force unholy preferences onto the Holy Scriptures.
+At great risk (contrary to Protestant propaganda, Catholics were not safe from Reformation Protestants), he went to a Protestant stronghold and explained to 72,000 Calvinists, who then became Catholic, that the passage most reasonably refers to the three and one half years that Antichrist will reign, but even then, the Church will be fed and preserved.2 In fact, the best minds through Christian history have examined St. Paul’s words from his letter to the Thessalonians and have not conclusively formed an interpretation of the passage—thus is the nature of prophecy that has yet to unfold, and the Catholic Church of Christ does not force unholy preferences onto the Holy Scriptures.

 Is your group, somehow, more credible than St. Francis—a man with an apostolic pedigree, properly chosen through a conduit founded by Jesus Himself?
 Is your private interpretation of St. Paul’s cryptic passage addressed to people other than yourselves enough of an indictment for you to disregard the multitude of clear texts that I have already shared with you and that are so contrary to your wish?
 Can you not consider that somebody might have a better grasp of the text than a body that matter-of-factly took it from the Catholic Church, or took it from bodies that took it from the Catholic Church?